DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Dr. Tyra's eyes suddenly went wide as the pieces clicked into place.*

 **Dr. Tyra**: "And then... you have to crash land.
-The Younger Dryas event wasn't **The Rulers** arriving to take over.
-It was **The Gardeners** themselves—or at least their mission crew—crash-landing in the middle of their own unprepared experiment."
+The Younger Dryas event wasn't a hostile takeover by an outside force.
+It was the mission crew—the Watchers and the Apkallu—crash-landing in the middle of their own unprepared experiment.
+They were the ones who would eventually become **The Rulers**, but at this moment, they were just survivors."

 *She moved to the timeline, her voice gaining urgency.*